 This is typically a 3-month period when the follicle “rests” before starting the Anagen phase again.
 Stay too long, or start too early, and you’ll see noticeable thinning.
 Unfortunately sometimes the scalp will be unhealthy and hair will stay longer in the Telogen (resting) stage.

 This is known as Telogen Effluviam and results in severe daily shedding for long periods.
 So make sure to nourish your scalp by eating a healthy diet, practicing stress management, and getting plenty of vitamins, minerals, antioxidants, and substances such as essential amino acids (the building blocks of protein), and plant-based adaptogens.

 Stage 4 in the hair growth cycle: Exogen

 This is just an extension of the “resting period.”
 Dead hair will shed, and new hair simultaneously starts to grow.
 You’ll probably shed 50-100 hairs per day during this phase, and that’s normal, as long as you don’t stay too long.
-Make sure to keep your scalp healthy and nourished and free from inflammation, negative internal and external triggers (such as stress, smoking, environmental toxins, etc.) and diseases such as psoriasis and seborrhea.
+Make sure to keep your scalp healthy and nourished and reduce negative internal and external triggers such as stress, smoking, and environmental toxins.